Garuda Gamana Vrishabha Vahana: Cast

-Symbolism in GGVV
+Symbolism

-Garuda Gamana refers to Vishnu (or Hari) who is known to ride Garuda, as his vehicle.
-Vrishaba Vahana refers to Shiva, who is known to ride Nandi, as his vehicle.
-Thus the title refers to both Vishnu and Shiva, along with their vehicles.
+Garuda Gamana refers to Vishnu (or Hari) who travels on Garuda.
+Vrishaba Vahana refers to Shiva, who has Nandi as his Vahana.
+Thus the title refers to both Vishnu and Shiva, along with their mounts, while the narrator's character of Brahmaiyya represents Brahma of the divine Hindu Trinity.

 Soundtrack

 Midhun Mukundan composed the background score for the film and the soundtracks.
-The lyrics for the soundtracks Chandrachooda and Sojugada Soojumallige were adopted from Purandara Dasa's work and a popular folk song, respectively - retaining the original titles.
+The lyrics for the soundtracks "Chandrachooda" and "Sojugada Soojumallige" were adopted from Purandara Dasa's work and a popular folk song respectively - retaining the original titles.
 The album consists of 4 soundtracks.

 Legacy

-Garuda Gamana Vrishabha Vahana has made into the FC Gold list of films of Film Companion, where it made a great impact on Raj B. Shetty's career as everyone praised his acting skills.
-The film was released on the ZEE5 and achieved more than 8 crore minutes of viewing within 3 days of its release on the OTT.
+Garuda Gamana Vrishabha Vahana was included in the FC Gold list of films by Film Companion, where it positively impacted Raj B. Shetty's career as everyone praised his acting skills.
+The film was released on ZEE5 and achieved more than 8 crore minutes of viewing within 3 days of its release on the OTT.
 It remained in the national top 10 movies for more than two weeks since its release on ZEE5.

-The film also received praise from other prominent celebrities like Anurag Kashyap, Rana Daggubati, Ajay Rao, Nidhi Subbaiah, Ramya, Ram Gopal Varma, Sudeepa, Prashanth Neel, and Shivarajkumar for the direction, story and technical aspects.
-Actor and director Gautham Vasudev Menon bought the remake rights and planned to remake it in Tamil and Telugu and it was dubbed in Malayalam with the same name.
+The film also received praise from other prominent celebrities like Anurag Kashyap, Rana Daggubati, Ajay Rao, Nidhi Subbaiah, Ramya, Ram Gopal Varma, Sudeepa, Prashanth Neel and Shivarajkumar for the direction, story and technical aspects.
+Gautham Vasudev Menon bought the remake rights and planned to remake it in Tamil and Telugu.